 Engage Local Communities

-Creating durable bonds with the communities by supporting social and economic development.
+“Creating durable bonds with the communities by supporting social and economic development.”

 Sustainability hero image 2023

-• Education for disadvantaged children & adolescents
+• Education for disadvantaged children and adolescents

 • Healthcare support for people with special needs

-• Support and Training for vulnerable groups
+• Support and training for vulnerable groups

-• Fight poverty and food insecurity
+• Combating poverty and food insecurity

-• Clean water and sanitation for communities
+• Access to clean water and sanitation

-• Ocean plastic cleaning
+• Ocean plastic cleanup and environmental stewardship.

-Avolta contributes to the development of the economies in countries where it operates through the payment of fair and competitive salaries, taxes and the purchase of local products and services.
-As a way of assessing the economic impact of its business, Avolta annually discloses its stakeholder value allocation, which reflects the direct monetary impact of its operations over its main stakeholders.
-The stakeholder value calculation is based on Avolta’s CORE EBIT plus personnel expenses.
-It does not comprise values allocated to business stakeholders, such as suppliers or concession partners.
+Avolta contributes to the development of the economies of countries where it operates through the payment of fair and competitive salaries, taxes, and the purchase of local products and services.
+As a way of assessing the economic impact of its business, Avolta annually discloses its stakeholder value allocation, which reflects the direct monetary impact of its operations on its main stakeholders.

-The accrued value allocated reached CHF 3,648 million in fiscal year 2024 (2023: CHF 3,357 million).
-Out of this amount, CHF 2,749 million (2023: CHF 2,539 million) was allocated to our employees in form of remuneration, retirement benefits, social security payments and other personnel expenses.
-CHF 134 million (2023: CHF 160 million) were interest expenses as contributions to our bondholders and lending banks.
-Income taxes to public authorities and communities amounted to CHF 120 million in 2024 (2023: CHF 129 million), in the countries where we operate.
-The dividend payment, which the Board of Directors is proposing to the Annual General Meeting of Shareholders on May 14, 2025, of CHF 1.00 per registered share amounts to a total of CHF 147 million, and if approved by the AGM, will be paid to shareholders in May 2025.
+The accrued value allocated reached CHF 3,741 million in fiscal year 2025 (2024: CHF 3,648 million).
+Out of this amount, CHF 2,778 million (2024: CHF 2,749 million) was allocated to our employees in the form of remuneration, retirement benefits, social security payments, and other personnel expenses.
+CHF 130 million (2024: CHF 134 million) were interest expenses paid to our bondholders and lending banks.
+Income taxes to public authorities and communities amounted to CHF 133 million in 2025 (2024: CHF 120 million), across the countries where we operate.

 Supporting Communities